CSU Policies Against Harassment and Discrimination

 Some examples of conduct that may constitute prohibited discrimination may include, but are not limited to:

-- denying a person access to an educational program based on that person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran's status;
+- denying a person access to an educational program based on that person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran's status;

-- denying raises, benefits, or promotions on the basis of a person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran's status;
+- denying raises, benefits, or promotions on the basis of a person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran's status;

-- preventing any person from using university facilities or services because of that person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran's status;
+- preventing any person from using university facilities or services because of that person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran's status;

-- instigating or allowing an environment that is unwelcoming or hostile based on a person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, gender identity, disability, religion, or veteran's status.
+- instigating or allowing an environment that is unwelcoming or hostile based on a person's race, color, national origin, age, sex (including pregnancy discrimination), sexual orientation, genetic information, disability, religion, or veteran's status.

 Lodging a Complaint